muenzpraeger/best/docs/content/docs/introduction.md

 This works great for local development.
 But the goal of Best is to create reproducible measurements of your code's performance and that is where Best Agents come in.

 ### Best Agents
 Agents allow Best to create reproducible results.
-By running Best Agents on dedicated hardware you ensure the code and performance test are run in a consistent environment.
+By running Best Agents on dedicated hardware you ensure the code and performance benchmark are run in a consistent environment.

 Best Agents are simple: they run a benchmark and report how long it took.
 The client, like your machine or a CI, is responsible for compiling and analyzing the results.

 Each Best Agent is responsible for running the test in a single environment.
 For example, first Agent runs Chrome 74, the second Agent runs Chrome 76, and the third Agent runs Edge.

 ### Best Hubs
 As you increase the number of Agents to support a growing team or organization, coordinating and efficiently using all Agents becomes challenging.
-Best Hubs provide a single entry point for a client to run performance tests.
-The Best Hub orchestrates an unlimited number of Agents to run performance tests.
+Best Hubs provide a single entry point for a client to run performance benchmarks.
+The Best Hub orchestrates an unlimited number of Agents to run benchmarks.
 It runs tests in parallel across Agents, of the same and different environment, to deliver results as quickly as possible.

 ::: tip
 Multiple teams and users may use a single Best Hub.
 This avoids teams running their own performance infrastructure.
 Scale the Hub up by adding as many Agents as you need.